Approximating the quantum approximate optimization algorithm with digital-analog interactions: Acknowledgments

-The authors acknowledge funding, support and computational resources from Mercedes-Benz AG, DLR, Spanish MCIU/AEI/FEDER (PGC2018-095113-B-I00), Basque Government IT986-16, the projects QMiCS (820505) and OpenSuperQ (820363) of the EU Flagship on Quantum Technologies and the EU FET Open Grant Quromorphic.
-This work is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) quantum algorithm teams program, under field work proposal number ERKJ333.
+The authors acknowledge funding, support and computational resources from Mercedes-Benz AG, DLR, the Basque Government QUANTEK project from the ELKARTEK program (KK-2021/00070) and IT1470-22, Spanish Ram\'on y Cajal Grant RYC-2020-030503-I and the project grant PID2021-125823NA-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe'' and ``ERDF Invest in your Future'', as well as from OpenSuperQ (820363) and QMiCS (820505) of the EU Flagship on Quantum Technologies, and the EU FET-Open projects Quromorphic (828826) and EPIQUS (899368).
 We acknowledge useful conversations with Markus Leder, Tyler Takeshita and Tobias Stollenwerk.